stonepros/stone/doc/radosgw/kmip.rst

 IBM SKLM__ supports client authentication using certificates.
 Certificates may either be self-signed certificates created, for instance, using openssl, or certificates may be created using SKLM.
-Ceph should then be configured (see below) to use KMIP and an attempt made to use it.
+Stone should then be configured (see below) to use KMIP and an attempt made to use it.
 This will fail, but it will leave an "untrusted client device certificate" in SKLM.
 This can be then upgraded to a registered client using the web